Vortioxetine

 Are there any alternatives to taking vortioxetine?

 Possibly.
 Other medicines can be used to treat mental health conditions.
-However, if a woman’s condition is well-controlled with vortioxetine, it may be best to stay on it rather than try something new and risk a relapse.
+However, if vortioxetine works for you, it may be best to stay on it rather than try something new and risk becoming unwell.

-Ideally, women planning a pregnancy should speak to their GP or specialist to decide whether vortioxetine is still the best option for them.
+If you are planning a pregnancy, please speak to your GP or specialist about whether vortioxetine is still right for you.

 No treatment